GCX/acf-taxonomy-field/readme.txt

 3. Adding a term to a page.

 == Changelog ==

+= 1.1.1 =
+* Fixed issue with path and URI generation on Windows hosts.
+* Fixed missing and invalid argument notices for get_field() api call.
+Thanks Rahe for the patch.

 = 1.1 =
 * Improved get_value API call.
 Using `get_value()` now returns a string of term links.
 Similar to WordPress `get_the_term_list()`.